kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 * Recovery execution
 * Audit logging

-### Real-world implementation
+## Real-World Implementation

 In a future production implementation, the customer would not select the failure scenario.

-Instead, the payment gateway would automatically provide the failure information:
+Instead, the payment gateway would automatically provide the failure information.

 ```text
 Real Payment